 Ascend Autism has the programs and expertise to get early intervention underway and provide ongoing therapies after early intervention services conclude.
-We offer an array of services for treating autism spectrum disorder and commit ourselves to helping children and families cope.
+We offer an array of services for autism spectrum disorder and commit ourselves to help children and families cope.
 For instance, we offer the following:

 - Early Intervention Programs

 - Telehealth Therapy Programs